maxrudolph/macPPM/README.md

 * Virtual joystick for OS X using the PPM output of RC transmitters.
 Tested with a NineEagles J6 Pro on OS X 10.11.4.

-* Licence exception: If you are a developer of a commercial mac helicopter sim you are not allowd to use the parts of this software written by me, unless
+* License exception: If you are a developer of a commercial mac helicopter sim you are not allowd to use the parts of this software written by me, unless
-   I get a free life-time license key!
+   I get a free life-time license key ;-)

 # Installation
 1. Download and install foohid.kext from http://github.com/unbit/foohid/releases
-2. Download macPPM.
-It includes a binary of libportaudio.
+2. Download macPPM source or the release.
+It includes a binary of libportaudio, which the makefile expects in the src directory.
 If you prefer to build this library on your own feel free to do so.
 3. Make [or buy] a nice cable connecting your Transmitter to your soundcard input
 4. Ensure that the audio input device is correctly set in the system preferences
    (i.e. not 'microphone')